tencentyun/qcloud-documents/api/监控与管理/云监控/读取监控数据(新)_en.md

 ### 6.5 Cloud Database MySQL

 Cloud Database for MySQL is a high-performance distributed data storage service created by Tencent Cloud in a professional manner based on the world's most popular open source database MySQL.
-Please see the <a href="/doc/product/236/简介" title="Introduction">Cloud Database for MySQL</a> page for detailed introductions.
+For detailed introductions, please see the <a href="/doc/product/236/简介" title="Overview">Cloud Database for MySQL</a> page.
 When querying monitoring data of Cloud Database for MySQL products, the values of input parameters are as follows:
 namespace: qce/cdb
 Value for dimension name: uInstanceId